DeltaEpsilon7787/xlsxwriter-celldsl/doc/intermediate.rst

 WriteRichOp is specifically useful to write strings that have several formats into a single cell and also comes with a short form in :func:`commit <xlsxwriter_celldsl.cell_dsl.ExecutorHelper.commit>` method.

-MergeWriteOp is a strange variation of a    writing operation that has a :class:`Range <xlsxwriter_celldsl.traits.Range>` trait, mirroring the behavior of :func:`merge_range` method in XlsxWriter.
+MergeWriteOp is a strange variation of a    writing operation that has a :class:`Range <xlsxwriter_celldsl.ops.traits.Range>` trait, mirroring the behavior of :func:`merge_range` method in XlsxWriter.

 Ranged commands
 ---------------
 There are several operations in Cell DSL which target a range of cells, all of which have quirks in what they do.

-.. autoclass:: xlsxwriter_celldsl.traits.Range
+.. autoclass:: xlsxwriter_celldsl.ops.traits.Range
    :noindex:

 The range trait itself has a fairly complicated set of rules regarding its value types.